scottkellum/Children-of-IE/readme.md

-# Children of the Explorer
+# Children of IE

-nth-child for IE 7 and 8.
+Nth-child is annoyingly not supported by Internet Explorer 8 and below.
+But Internet Explorer 7 and 8 support *other* selecors that can be used to the same effect as nth-child.
+Children of IE is intended to mimic as much nth-child functionality as possible in IE 7 and 8.

-Inspired by:
+### Inspired by:

 http://abouthalf.com/2011/07/06/poor-mans-nth-child-selector-for-ie-7-and-8/